 We can further assess development potential by looking at UrbanFootprint’s Parcel Reference Data layer, which compiles tax assessment data and structure information for each parcel.
 The map below shows the Improvement to Land Value ratio for each parcel.
 Teal parcels have a high improvement value compared to the land (unlikely to redevelop).
 Orange indicates parcels with low improvement value compared to the value of the land.

 Using UrbanFootprint’s filter functionality, we can select just parcels where the land value is greater than the improvement value.

 The large Kmart parcel on the eastern edge of the zone is an interesting candidate.
 We can see on the map that the parcel actually interrupts Nicollet Avenue – a major Minneapolis roadway.
 In fact, the city of Minneapolis nominated this census tract for consideration as an Opportunity Zone precisely because of their desire to see redevelopment of this site.
 The Kmart splitting Nicollet Avenue has long been the ire of Minneapolis residents, with the city going so far as to buy the land beneath the Kmart just to ensure they can control the redevelopment of the land should Kmart’s lease on the building expire.
 In this case, the Opportunity Zones tax advantage may provide an opportunity for the city to work with investors to help reconnect the road network and encourage development along a primary bicycle commute corridor in the process.

-Interested in exploring Opportunity Zones in your community or planning project?
+Interested in exploring and mapping Opportunity Zones in your community or planning project?